 To do this manually requires pulling a report from each channel on which you sell and then slicing and dicing the numbers.
 Manually filing means poring over every sale and looking up tax codes on a state sales tax table.
 None of this is easy or quick.

 But at TaxJar, we’ve made this part of your sales tax compliance much easier.
 TaxJar pulls in your sales tax transactions from the channels on which you sell – FBA, PayPal, eBay, Etsy, Shopify, Bigcommerce, Square and more – and creates your sales tax reports for you.
 This is vital when it comes to…

 Once you’ve determined how much you owe to each state, it’s time to file your sales tax returns.

 TaxJar takes care of your sales tax filing, too.
-After we’ve determined how much sales tax you’ve collected and which sales tax districts your buyers lived in, we’ll also AutoFile your sales tax returns in 26 states and counting.
+After we’ve determined how much sales tax you’ve collected and which sales tax districts your buyers lived in, we’ll also AutoFile your sales tax returns in every U.S. state!